alexconst/alexconst.github.io/technical/packer.md

 ```
 Configuration for a single root partition (so no swap).
 Although I haven't tested it, using LVM should work, even with a single root partition, since GRUB2 supports it.
-The preference for a single root partition without LVM was made because it keeps things simple when converting a local machine image (eg: QEMU) to a cloud machine image (eg: AWS AMI).
-Do keep in mind that this is matter for another tutorial.
+The preference for a single root partition without LVM was made because it keeps things simple when converting a local machine image (eg: QEMU) to a cloud machine image (eg: AWS AMI). *Note that this image conversion does not refer to Packer (which "forks" an existing AMI) and is a subject for a different tutorial on how to create your own AWS AMIs.*
 ```diff
 @@ -290,2 +304,2 @@
 -#d-i apt-setup/non-free boolean true